10up/elasticpress-autosuggest/README.md

 ## Issues

-If you identify any errors or have an idea for improving the plugin, please [open an issue](https://github.com/10up/ElasticPress-Autosuggest/issues).
+If you identify any errors or have an idea for improving the plugin, please [open an issue](https://github.com/10up/elasticpress-autosuggest/issues).
 We're excited to see what the community thinks of this project, and we would love your input!

-## License

-ElasticPress Autosuggest is free software; you can redistribute it and/or modify it under the terms of the MIT License.